-The majority of the Group's reinsurance program renews at 1 January, however exposures are not all written at 1 January, therefore, if there is a mismatch FIBL Group and the Group are aware before the inward exposure is written.
+The majority of the Group's reinsurance programs renew at 1 January, however exposures are not all written at 1 January, therefore, if there is a mismatch the Group and FIBL Group are aware before the inward exposure is written.
+Throughout the year, the Group and FIBL Group also enter into facultative reinsurance arrangements to manage its exposures in Bespoke and Specialty lines.